Best & Worst Volkswagen Jetta Years

 Worst Years: 2009, 2010

-Unfortunately, these years were tarnished by reliability issues.
+Unfortunately, these years were marred by reliability issues.

-Frequent problems included malfunctioning ABS and ESP control modules, as well as issues with the timing chain on certain engines.
-These problems often led to costly repairs and soured the overall owner’s experience.
+Frequent issues included malfunctioning ABS and ESP control modules, as well as problems with the timing chain on certain engines.
+These difficulties often led to costly repairs and soured the overall owner’s experience.

 Best & Worst Years for Volkswagen Jetta 6th Generation (2011-2018)